 Columbia Selects: Alumni of the Writing Program

 What is Columbia Selects?
 The first Thursday of each month the Columbia MFA program hosts a reading series featuring Writing Program alumni.
 These fresh talents are finished with or near to finished with their first books, but do not yet have a book contract and/or an agent.
 In recent years, many of our featured writers have achieved critical and commercial success.
+This is your chance to glimpse who you'll be reading in 2019!

 Event Time & Date